FluentLenium/FluentLenium/README.md

 </dependency>
 ```

-An adapter has also been built for using FluentLenium with TestNG:
+An adapter has also been built for using FluentLenium with TestNG.
+To use it, replace `fluentlenium-junit` dependency
+with this `fluentlenium-testng`:

 ```xml
 <dependency>